Constructing Large Nonstationary Spatio-Temporal Covariance Models via Compositional Warpings: Introduction

 Gaussian processes are widely used in spatial statistics to model environmental processes.
 However, Gaussian processes cannot be easliy used to model large data sets due to well-known issues concerning computational tractability when fitting and predicting \citep[see][for an example of recent work that attempts to circumvent computational difficulties in this context]{ExaGeoStat2018}.
 Therefore, a variety of alternative approaches have been developed to model large spatial or spatio-temporal data.
 Some of the most commonly used approaches adopt low-rank representations; these include fixed rank kriging \citep{cressie2008fixed} and predictive processes \citep{banerjee2008gaussian}.
 Other approaches to model large spatial/spatio-temporal data use matrix sparsity to reduce the computational burden.
 These methods include sparse covariance methods such as covariance tapering \citep{kaufman2008covariance}, sparse precision methods based on stochastic partial differential equations \citep[SPDEs;][]{lindgren2011explicit}, and the class of so-called ``Vecchia approximations'' \citep{vecchia1988estimation}, which includes within it the nearest neighbor Gaussian process \citep{datta2016hierarchical} and the multiresolution approximation \citep{katzfuss2017multi, katzfuss2021general}.
 In general, low-rank approximations produce less accurate predictions than full-rank approximations do in big-data settings \citep[e.g.,][]{heaton2019}, because they cannot capture the fine-scale behavior of the spatial fields.

 Large spatial data offer the opportunity to model aspects of the process, such as nonstationarity, that are often difficult to characterize with small data sets.
+Nonstationarity occurs when the behavior of the process is not the same everywhere across the domain: In particular, covariance nonstationarity occurs when the covariance between two observations depend on the locations of the observations (and not just the displacement between the locations).
 Some of the aforementioned approaches to model large spatial data do allow for nonstationarity \citep[e.g., fixed rank kriging models, ][]{cressie2008fixed}.
 However, the nonstationarity induced by these models tends to be too simplistic for modeling real-world data.
-Models that are regarded as reasonably flexible include low-rank models constructed using process convolutions with spatially varying kernels, which have spatially varying model parameters, \citep[e.g.,][]{katzfuss2013bayesian}, and models built on domain partitions \citep[e.g.,][]{heaton2017nonstationary}.
+Models that are regarded as reasonably flexible include low-rank models constructed using process convolutions with spatially varying kernels \citep{higdon2002space}, which have spatially varying model parameters, \citep[e.g.,][]{katzfuss2013bayesian}, and models built on domain partitions \citep[e.g.,][]{heaton2017nonstationary}.